 Many dog biscuit recipes include baby food which sometimes contains powdered onion, so it pays to check the ingredients label.
 There are recipes on this site which list a jar of baby food in the ingredients, but I think such a small amount as this probably won't harm your Cocker Spaniel.

-It's sensible to bear in mind that it would take large doses of onion powder to make your dog ill, so it's probably safe to use.
+It's sensible to bear in mind that it would take large doses of onion powder to make your dog ill, so it's probably safe to use in such small quantities.

 However, if you are concerned about this, why not seek reassurance from your vet and put your mind at ease?

-Used hops from home brewing kits can be fatal to dogs.
+Used hops from home brewing kits are also toxic foods for dogs and can be fatal if eaten.